Luos-io/Documentation/src/pages/tutorials/demo-boards/basic-button-led-device.md

 Python will answer `True` if you execute this line by pressing the button and `False` if you don't.

 In the same way, you can control a board by setting variables.
-In the following example, we can control the led color using RGB values.
+In the following example, we can control the LED color using RGB values.
 Type and execute the following line:

 ```python
 device.rgb_led_mod.color = [50,80,5]